Andreapan131/Artea-AB-Test-Causal-Targeting-Analysis/README.md

 ## 📊 Visualizations

-All figures are generated in `Team12_Artea.ipynb`.
+All figures are generated in `Artea.ipynb`.

 | # | Figure | What it shows |
 |---|---|---|